-SVD_BASIS is a C++ program which applies the singular value decomposition to a set of data vectors, to extract the leading "modes" of the data.
+SVD_BASIS, a C++ code which applies the singular value decomposition to a set of data vectors, to extract the leading "modes" of the data.

 This procedure, originally devised by Karl Pearson, has arisen repeatedly in a variety of fields, and hence is known under various names, including: